bganguly/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Describe how the model was trained and what the characteristics of the dataset are.
 Information such as how the dataset was generated and examples of images from the dataset should be included.

+Please include an explanation on how was your model's training process, e.g. how was the dataset generated, augmented or preprocessed, the number of epochs you've used in the training (include all the information that you consider important related to the training).
+Please consider also including some example images of the recorded dataset in the README file.

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: